Artificial intelligence (AI)-generated tax audits

 Board

-Tax inspections: "traditional" triggers
+Tax audits: "traditional" triggers

-AI: a formidable new weapon
+AI: a powerful new tool

 Artificial intelligence can help tax authorities detect taxpayers who are not tax compliant.
 AI can be used to examine large-scale financial data and identify anomalies.
 For example, intelligent data analysis can be used to detect discrepancies between a company's tax returns and its accounting data, customs declarations or other sources.

-The proportion of AI-targeted controls rose from 13% in 2018, to 22% in 2019, 32.49% in 2020, 45% in 2021, and the DGFIP's target was to reach 50% by 2022.
+The proportion of AI-targeted controls rose from 13% in 2018, to 22% in 2019, 32.49% in 2020, 45% in 2021, and the French tax administration (DGFIP) targets 50% by 2022.